aws-samples/alb-sso-mwaa/README.md

 * MwaaAuthxLambda
 * CustomerAlb

-Besides the core stacks, this solution supports building MWAA Environment stacks.
-For each MWAA Environment you want to use in this solution, you must add a dictionary entry in the  `MwaaEnvironments` array in [cdk.context.json](cdk/cdk.context.json).
-If the array entry contains *only* the `Name` key, this solution assumes such an MWAA Environment is being managed outside this solution, otherwise, two *logical stacks per MWAA Environment* are created in this solution:
+Besides the core stacks, this solution supports building Amazon MWAA Environment stacks.
+For each Amazon MWAA Environment you want to use in this solution, you must add a dictionary entry in the  `MwaaEnvironments` array in [cdk.context.json](cdk/cdk.context.json).
+If the array entry contains *only* the `Name` key, this solution assumes such an Amazon MWAA Environment is being managed outside this solution, otherwise, two *logical stacks per Amazon MWAA Environment* are created in this solution:

 * MwaaVpc
 * MwaaEnvironment

-The [cdk.context.json](cdk/cdk.context.json) file included in this project is configured to create two new MWAA Environments: `Env1` with `PUBLIC_ONLY` access, and `Env2` with `PRIVATE_ONLY` access, which means following CloudFormation stacks are defined in this solution, in addition to the core stacks:
+The [cdk.context.json](cdk/cdk.context.json) file included in this project is configured to create two new Amazon MWAA Environments: `Env1` with `PUBLIC_ONLY` access, and `Env2` with `PRIVATE_ONLY` access, which means following CloudFormation stacks are defined in this solution, in addition to the core stacks:

 * MwaaVpcEnv1
 * MwaaEnvironmentEnv1